 - Affordable Rented Housing typically at up to 80% of open market rent & no service charge is permitted. - Social Rented Housing typically 45 to 55% of open market rent, but a service charge is permitted. - Shared Ownership Where the premises are owned by a Housing Association (75% to 25%) and a mortgage holder (25% to 75% An adjustment to allow as low as 10% has recently been allowed.).
-The occupier pays both rent and mortgage. - Discounted Ownership Where the property is sold at a fixed discount, making it cheaper to mortgage.
-For Redruth [Value Zone 5] the current discount is set at 20% for a 1 bed property and 40% for a 2 bed property. - First Homes A discount on the purchase price of a minimum of 30% against the market value with a sale price no higher than £250,000 after the discount is applied in perpetuity, restricted to first-time buyers with a household with a combined annual income less than £80,000.
+The occupier pays both rent and mortgage.

+- Discounted Ownership Where the property is sold at a fixed discount, making it cheaper to mortgage.
+For Redruth [Value Zone 5] the current discount is set at 20% for a 1 bed property and 40% for a 2 bed property. - First Homes - A discount on the purchase price of a minimum of 30% against the market value with a sale price no higher than £250,000 after the discount is applied in perpetuity, restricted to first-time buyers with a household with a combined annual income less than £80,000.
 Where justified by local evidence, a deeper minimum discount of up to 50% may be set. - Shared Equity Where the occupier enjoys an 'equity loan' (a portion of the equity is owned by the local authority or registered social provider) and therefore can afford a home on the open market - Starter Homes available for qualifying first time buyers at a discount of at least 20% - Rent to Buy under the national scheme.

-- 3.28 CLP policy 8 [Affordable Housing] says that 'planning obligations will be used to ensure that affordable housing is provided and (where possible) retained for eligible local households.'
-Policy 9 in connection with Rural Exception Sites says that 'the council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or parish in line with the council's adopted local connection policies'. - 3.29 A summary of new housing policy advice since the Cornwall Local Plan.
-This section provides a summary of these documents considered relevant to Redruth.
+3.24 CLP policy 8 [Affordable Housing] says that 'planning obligations will be used to ensure that affordable housing is provided and (where possible) retained for eligible local households.'
+Policy 9 in connection with Rural Exception Sites says that 'the council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or parish in line with the council's adopted local connection policies'.